SammyKrosoft/PowerShell-Split-and-Join-Files-Functions/README.md

 ![Alt text](media/image-2.png)

-## Scenario Example
+## Summary: Scenario Example

-Here is a scenario example of how to use the Split/Join functions to split a compressed file, send the pieces, join the pieces back, and expand the compressed file.
+Here is a summary through a scenario example of how to use the Split/Join functions to split a compressed file, send the pieces, join the pieces back, and expand the compressed file.

 <details>
 <summary>1- Compress your file(s) using Compress-Archive or just use Windows Explorer, WinZip, 7Zip, or whatever you want...</summary><br>